Clementine (The Walking Dead): The Walking Dead: A New Frontier

-Clementine's history since the end of Season Two is told in flashbacks throughout A New Frontier.
-If she and AJ had gone with Kenny, she would spend the next two years together with Kenny, who would take care of both of them and became a father-figure for the two, and in one day after two years, Clementine accidentally crashes a car while being taught how to drive by Kenny who is subsequently paralyzed from the waist down.
-He sacrifices himself to walkers as Clementine and AJ flee from the crash site.
-If Clementine had gone with Jane, she lives with her at the department store for a short time until Jane commits suicide after finding out she is pregnant.
-If Clementine stayed at Wellington, she and AJ will be cared for by their guardian Edith for the next two years, and when a hostile group attacks Wellington, Clementine is grazed by a bullet escaping from Wellington's destruction by the same hostile group, with her losing Edith.
-If traveling alone with AJ her finger is broken in a car door and she is forced to amputate it.
+Clementine's story since the end of Season Two is told in flashbacks throughout A New Frontier.
+If she and AJ had gone with Kenny, she would spend the next two years together with Kenny, who would take care of both of them and became a father-figure for the two, until Clementine crashes a car while being taught how to drive, paralyzing Kenny from the waist down.
+He forces Clementine to leave as he is eaten by walkers.
+If Clementine had gone with Jane, she lives with her at the department store for a short time until Jane commits suicide after learning she is pregnant.
+If Clementine stayed at Wellington, she and AJ will be cared for by their guardian Edith for the next two years until Wellington is attacked by bandits.
+Edith is shot dead, and Clementine is scarred by a bullet whilst escaping.
+If traveling alone with AJ, Clementine's finger is broken in a car door, and she is forced to amputate it.
 No matter what the player chooses she will eventually end up tending for AJ alone.
 She encounters Ava, a woman who tells her about joining a group called the New Frontier.

-Within the present of A New Frontier, Clementine had become a member of the New Frontier, but was exiled after stealing medicine from the group's doctor in an attempt to save a deathly ill AJ, a history she keeps quiet from others.
-She rescues Javier while trying to acquire a working vehicle and stays with him to help rescue his family at a nearby junkyard.
+Within the present of A New Frontier, Clementine had become a member of the New Frontier but was exiled after stealing medicine from the group's doctor, Lingard, in an attempt to save a deathly ill AJ.
+She inadvertently rescues Javier while trying to acquire a working vehicle and agrees to help rescue his family at a nearby junkyard, in return for Javi's van.
 They get into a conflict with other members of the New Frontier, and ultimately Clementine and Javier are forced to travel to Richmond, a fortified town that has been taken over by the New Frontier.
 Clementine helps Javier to assure his family's well-being and defuse the issues with the New Frontier and other survivor outposts.
-She learns that AJ is being kept at a ranch outside of town, and takes her leave to recover him.
+She learns that AJ is being kept at a ranch outside of town and leaves to recover him.